aleksk31/practicalEpigenomics/README.md

 **Task 2: Distal regulatory regions are usually found to be flanked by both H3K27ac and H3K4me1.
 From your starting catalogue of open regions in each tissue, select those that overlap peaks of H3K27ac AND H3K4me1 in the corresponding tissue.
 You will get a list of candidate distal regulatory elements for each tissue.
 How many are they?**

-First, we create some folders.
+Create the folders.
 ```
 mkdir analyses
 mkdir data
 mkdir data/bigBed.files
 ```

-We download the metadata file using the script download.metadata.sh.
+Download the metadata file using the script download.metadata.sh.
 ```
 ../bin/download.metadata.sh "https://www.encodeproject.org/metadata/?type=Experiment&replicates.library.biosample.donor.uuid=d370683e-81e7-473f-8475-7716d027849b&status=released&assembly=GRCh38&biosample_ontology.term_name=sigmoid+colon&biosample_ontology.term_name=stomach&assay_slims=DNA+binding"
 ```

-We will start with H3K27ac, so we first parse the metadata file to retrieve the corresponding IDs for H3K27ac, and then download the files in the forlder bigBed.files.
+Start with H3K27ac, so we first parse the metadata file to retrieve the corresponding IDs for H3K27ac, and then download the files in the forlder bigBed.files.
 ```
 grep -F H3K27ac metadata.tsv |\
 grep -F "bigBed_narrowPeak" |\